trueos/sysadm/api/classes/beadm.rst

 The beadm class is used to manage boot environments.

-Every beadm class request contains the following parameters:
+Every beadm class request contains several parameters:

 +---------------------------------+---------------+----------------------------------------------------------------------------------------------------------------------+
 | **Parameter**                   | **Value**     | **Description**                                                                                                      |